c19354837/react-native-system-setting/README.md

 `setVolume(float)`

 Set the system volume by specified value, from 0 to 1.
 0 for mute, and 1 is max volume.

+`addVolumeListener(callback)`

+Listen the volume changing, and it will return the listener.
+More info see [the example](https://github.com/c19354837/react-native-system-setting/blob/master/examples/SystemSettingExample/index.js#L28)

+`removeVolumeListener(listener)`

+Remove listener when it no longer needed.

 `getBrightness()`